The Holocaust in Slovakia: Initial actions

 Government propaganda ordering Jews to "Get out of Slovakia!"

 Immediately after it came to power in 1938, the autonomous government began firing Jewish government employees.
 The Committee for the Solution of the Jewish Question was founded on 23 January 1939 to discuss anti-Jewish legislation.
 The state-sponsored media demonized Jews as "enemies of the state" and of the Slovak nation.
 Jewish businesses were robbed, and physical attacks on Jews occurred both spontaneously and at the instigation of the Hlinka Guard and Freiwillige Schutzstaffel.
 In his first radio address following the establishment of the Slovak State in 1939, Tiso emphasized his desire to "solve the Jewish Question"; anti-Jewish legislation was the only concrete measure that he promised.
 The persecution of Jews was a key element of the state's domestic policy.
 Discriminatory measures affected all aspects of life, serving to isolate and dispossess Jews before they were deported.

 In the days after the announcement of the First Vienna Award, antisemitic rioting broke out in Bratislava; newspapers justified the riots with Jews' alleged support for Hungary during the partition negotiations.
 Adolf Eichmann, a Nazi official who had been sent to Bratislava, coauthored a plan with Tiso and other HSĽS politicians to deport impoverished and foreign Jews to the territory ceded to Hungary.
-Meanwhile, Jews with a net worth of over 500,000 Czechoslovak koruna (Kčs) (Note: Around USD$14,000 or .) were arrested in an unsuccessful attempt to prevent capital flight.
+Meanwhile, Jews with a net worth of over 500,000 Czechoslovak koruna (Kčs) (Note: Around USD14,000 or .) were arrested in an unsuccessful attempt to prevent capital flight.
 Between 4 and 7 November, 4,000 or 7,600 Jews were deported, in a chaotic, pogrom-like operation in which the Hlinka Guard, the Freiwillige Schutzstaffel, and the German Party participated.
 The deportees included young children, the elderly, and pregnant women.
 A few days later, Tiso canceled the operation; most of the Jews were allowed to return home in December.
 More than 800 were confined to makeshift tent camps at Veľký Kýr, Miloslavov, and Šamorín on the new Slovak–Hungarian border during the winter.
 The Slovak deportations occurred just after Germany's deportation of thousands of Polish Jews, attracted international criticism, reduced British investment, increased dependence on German capital, and were a rehearsal for the 1942 deportations.